-That I could be

-A sailor on the rain-pool sea, A climber in the clover tree.
+That I could be A sailor on the rain-pool sea.
+A climber in the clover tree.
 And just come back, a sleepy-head Late at night to go to bed.

-Who is it that is speaking in this | What can he do in "that forpoem?
+Who is it that is speaking in this poem?
 How does he say he can go to fairy land?
-What is seen where the Little People are?
+What is seen where the Little · People are?

-est''?
-What "thoughtful creatures sit on the grassy coasts''?
+What can he do in "that forest''f What "thoughtful creatures sit on the grassy coasts''?
 What does the poet wish that he could be?

+pàss'-es wan'-der (wŏn'-der)

-pass'-es wan'-der (wŏn'-der) ar'-mor (är'-mer) sŏr'-rĕl
+ar'-mor (är'-mer) sŏr'-rĕl

-tī'-ny-very small; little.

-pâr'-cel-a number of things put together; a bundle. for'-est-a large piece of land covered with trees.
+tī'-ny-very small; little. pâr'-cel-a number of things put together; a bundle. for'-est-a large piece of land covered with trees.